Nursing home abuse – Medications administered without consent are an assault

 People in nursing homes are not subject to the same protections

 Public interest litigation

 Elringtons sent two solicitors to the 2018 National Elder Abuse Conference in Sydney.
-We are specialists in health law and treatment disputes.
+We are specialists in health and medical law.
 We know that we have an important role in protecting the rights of older Australians.
 Contact Matthew Bridger or Tom Maling to discuss your circumstances to see how we can help.